 In 1972, one U.S. dollar to naira was N0.658, meaning the Nigerian currency was strong against the USD and other foreign exchange.
 Today, the naira is in bad shape.
-At the time of this update, $1 is valued at N410 at the Central Bank of Nigeria exchange rate.
+At the time of this update, $1 is valued at N415 at the Central Bank of Nigeria exchange rate while it’s over NGN700/USD at the parallel market.

-This post focuses on the history of Naira against the USD from 1972 till 2021 even as the apex bank claims that it would continue to stabilize the forex market.
-The rates on this post also apply cbn exchange rate for school fees in 2021
+This post focuses on the history of Naira against the USD from 1972 to 2022 even as the apex bank claims that it would continue to stabilize the forex market.
+The rates on this post also apply to the cbn exchange rate for school fees

 CBN Exchange rate today